utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## title_uniform_lang
 * **Data Type:** string
 * **Input Guidelines:** Enter the 2 character [ISO 639-2 code](https://www.loc.gov/standards/iso639-2/php/code_list.php) for the language of the Title_Uniform value.
   * Note: this is not the language of the resource - it is the language of the Title_Uniform value.
-This field is included in our metadata for accessibility purposes - it helps screenreaders understand the language of the value in the title field.
+This field is included in our metadata for accessibility purposes - it helps screen readers understand the language of the value in the title field.
 See [https://connect.library.utoronto.ca/display/DP/How+to+represent+languages+and+scripts+across+MODS+fields]([https://www.loc.gov/standards/iso639-2/php/code_list.php](https://connect.library.utoronto.ca/display/DP/How+to+represent+languages+and+scripts+across+MODS+fields)) for background documentation.
   * If multiple Title_Uniform values, enter language code within pipes in the same order that uniform titles appear in Title_Uniform.
   * If the value(s) is(are) multiple languages do not enter any value, leave blank.
 Default value is none.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/titleinfo.html](https://www.loc.gov/standards/mods/userguide/titleinfo.html) - with type="uniform" and value contained in lang="" attribute